5 Solar Installation Myths Costing Venice and Sarasota Homeowners Money

 They do not.
 The difference between a licensed, experienced local installer and a national company using subcontracted crews can mean the difference between a 25-year system and a warranty headache within five years.

-Look for a Florida-licensed electrical contractor.
+Look for a Florida-licensed electrical contractor, not just a solar salesperson.
 Ask who physically installs the system and whether they're employees or subcontractors.
-Ask what brands of panels and inverters they use.
+Ask what brands of panels and inverters they use, and look those brands up independently.
+Ask whether the company handles permitting, inspections, and utility interconnection in-house.

 Frequently Asked Questions